makeruniverse/docs/docs/makerblog/blog.md

 # Maker Blog

-## On Startups
+## Almost all startups fail

-(1) Startups tend to fail.
+Startups fail.
 The few that don't are "fat tail events" (Nassim Taleb).
 They almost never happen, but when they do, they "concentrate all the returns" (Paul Graham).

+HR

+## The best ideas look bad

-(2) The best ideas initially look bad - even extreme - to almost everyone (Alejandro Lecuna).
+The best ideas initially look bad - even extreme - to almost everyone (Alejandro Lecuna).

+HR

+## Extreme Users

-(3) Extreme ideas are initially appreciated only by "extreme users".
+Extreme ideas are initially appreciated only by "extreme users".
 Therefore, innovations don't serve mass markets, but create new niches.

 HR

-## Makers vs. Managers
+## Makers vs. Shedules (1)

-One of our students, Jay, is adept in various technologies like 3D modeling, printing, electronics, and woodworking.
-My attempts to involve Jay more formally through employment or workshops failed.

-Jay isn't unwilling to share knowledge; in fact, Jay and other makers help other students whenever they can.
-Yet, there seems to be a distinct discomfort among makers with committing to scheduled work.

-Paul Graham highlights this notion in the clash between a manager's and a maker's schedule.
-Managers' days are broken up by meetings, often planned by others.
-Makers, however, work through long, uninterrupted time periods: https://paulgraham.com/makersschedule.html
+Paul Graham [highlights](https://paulgraham.com/makersschedule.html) the clash between a manager's and a maker's schedule.
+Managers' days are broken up by meetings, and planned by others.
+Makers, however, work through long, uninterrupted time periods.

-Jay intuitively knows that meetings would disrupt any creative flow.
-This understanding aligns with managers who realize that their that squeezed-in "focus work" never results in creative outcomes.

-Acknowledging this, I stopped trying to engage Jay in structured activities.

 HR

+## Makers vs. Shedules (2)

+Try to commit a maker to a shedule.
+Either the maker or the shedule will fall apart.

+HR

+## Makers vs. Shedules (3)

+Making stuff is a creative endavour.
+Neither can you really plan it, nor can you time it, well.
+Therefore, attempts to squeeze in creative work in a shedule will eventually fail.

+HR

 ## Projects and Startups

-Paul Graham's blog post is a strong reminder that the Googles and Facebooks did not start as startups but as team projects.
-Small groups of individuals with a strong interest in solving a problem.
+Paul Graham's [blog post](https://www.paulgraham.com/google.html) is a strong reminder that the Googles and Facebooks did not start as startups but as team projects.
+Groups of individuals with a strong interest in solving a problem.
 Not with a certain business case in mind.

 How can we fix internet search?
 (Google in 1998)